KevinTopollaj/MasterGit/README.md

 ### Branching

-> A commit represents a particular state of the tree directory, it also contains metadata like author, date, email, and the most important a reference to it's parent.
+> A commit represents a particular state of the tree directory, it also contains metadata like author, date, email, and the most important a reference to its parent.
-> All this is wraped inside the git repository and gives us an unique reference in a form of an hash using SHA1, this hash allows you to refer to a particular commit within your repository and every hash is unique so you can easily identify a specific commit using it's hash.
+> All this is wrapped inside the git repository and gives us a unique reference in a form of a hash using SHA1, this hash allows you to refer to a particular commit within your repository and every hash is unique so you can easily identify a specific commit using its hash.

 > A Branch is just a label associated with a particular commit, it is implemented as a file containing a SHA1 hash then as you create more commits that label gets moved forward updating as you create new commits on the branch.
 > By default when you create a git repository git creates a branch for you and calls it the 'main' branch.

-> You can create  a brach :
+> You can create a branch :

 `git branch [branchName]`